40 Stories for 40 Years – High School Retreat

 The annual high school retreat is an FCS tradition that dates back to 1991.
 Every year, the entire high school student body, along with high school teachers and other staff members, kicks off the school year by piling into buses and heading out for two jam-packed days of fun and fellowship.
 With close to 230 students and 60 staff members participating–plus over 30 parent volunteers–we had quite a caravan this year!

-The retreat also gives students an opportunity to forge new friendships and strengthen existing ones and to interact with their teachers in a fun, active environment.
+The retreat also gives students an opportunity to forge new friendships and strengthen existing ones while interacting with their teachers in a fun, active environment.
 With all the lasting memories made each year, it’s no surprise that so many FCS students look forward to the retreat each year and count it among the highlights of their high school experience.